We are particularly excited about Day 3 because we’re scheduled to visit Sabtang Island!

 “Ahau Arch in Nakabuang beach, Sabtang, reveals the origins of the Batanes Islands.
 The limestone arch is what remains after powerful waves incessantly pounded on coral uplifts from the sea that formed the first landmasses of Batanes.
 The original coralline landmasses were subsequently covered by volcanic ash that formed the topsoil in most of the islands.
 Due to its proximity to the sea, the Ahau Arch remained a karst landmark of limestone.
 It is another favorite spot of picnickers.”

 We still got time to spare since we’re staying for the night, so we all decided to head on to Sumnanga, to see what they called the Little Hong Kong or “Bahay sa Bato” which translates to “house on rock, “ apparently because houses were built on stones or rocks.
 I still don’t get it though why “Little Hong Kong.”

-Anyways, the ride is bumpier that ever.
+Anyways, the ride is bumpier than ever.
 The roads are crazy steep and the sharp curve could churn your stomach.
-Again maybe I’m just being a scaredy cat, but my sister who’s taking the tricycle back ride literally have both of her feet hanging over the cliff!
+Again maybe I’m just being a scaredy-cat, but my sister who’s taking the tricycle back ride literally have both of her feet hanging over the cliff!

-The place is not usually reached by tourist.
+The place is not usually reached by tourists.
 Mainly because of time constraints.
-Oftentimes tourists that came in the morning, leaves in the afternoon catching the last falowa trip out of Sabtang which I think is around 3pm.
+Oftentimes tourists that came in the morning, leave in the afternoon catching the last falowa trip out of Sabtang which I think is around 3pm.
 So, since Sumnanga is too far from the center or Centro, it’s not usually recommended for those needing to get back to Batan on the same day.

 Anyways, the trip is again well worth it.

-The place is also called fishing village, people here depends on fishing for their source of living.
+The place is also called a fishing village, people here depend on fishing for their source of living.